-- to employees with protected status who bumped, were bumped, or were redeployed to another position at a lower level within their location, - ii) to other employees who bumped, were bumped, or were redeployed to another position at a lower level within their location, and includes employees who have been recalled to a lower level for their location only and for the duration of the recall period, - to employees on the recall list including those who have been currently recalled to temporary work.
+- i) to employees with protected status who bumped, were bumped, or were redeployed to another position at a lower level within their location, - ii) to other employees who bumped, were bumped, or were redeployed to another position at a lower level within their location, and includes employees who have been recalled to a lower level for their location only and for the duration of the recall period, - to employees on the recall list including those who have been currently recalled to temporary work.

-When posted permanent vacancies become available, the Corporation will provide a copy of the posting to employees on recall who have been laid-off by email to his/her last known address.
+When posted permanent vacancies become available, the Corporation will provide a copy of the posting to employees on recall who have been laid-off by email to their last known address.
 It is the responsibility of the employee to advise the Corporation of any change of address, and email address.
-The employee will have five (5) business days to respond to the Corporation and declare his/her interest in the vacancy.
+The employee will have five (5) business days to respond to the Corporation and declare their interest in the vacancy.

-46.14.5 Offer to an Employee Where Permanent Position is in the same location
+45.14.5 Offer to an Employee Where Permanent Position is in the same location

-When an employee is offered a position in their previous location and at the same salary band, he or she will have five (5) days to accept or reject the offer.
+When an employee is offered a position in their previous location and at the same salary band, they will have five (5) days to accept or reject the offer.
 Where the offer is accepted, the employee will be required to report as directed but no later than five (5) business days from the date of acceptance, unless otherwise extended in writing by mutual agreement.
-Failure to do so will result in his/her removal from the recall list and he/she will be deemed to have immediately resigned from the Corporation.
+Failure to do so will result in their removal from the recall list and they will be deemed to have immediately resigned from the Corporation.

-46.14.6 Offer to an Employee Where Position is in a different location When an employee is offered a position in a location other than their previous location, at the same salary band, he or she will have five (5) days to accept or reject the offer.
-Where the offer is accepted, the employee will be required to report as directed but no later than thirty (30) business days from the date of acceptance, unless otherwise extended in writing by mutual agreement.
-Failure to do so will result in his/her removal from the recall list and he/she will be deemed to have immediately resigned from the Corporation.
+- 45.14.6 Offer to an Employee Where Position is in a different location When an employee is offered a position in a location other than their previous location, at the same salary band, they will have five (5) days to accept or reject the offer.
+Where the offer is accepted, the employee will be required to report as directed but no later than thirty - (30) business days from the date of acceptance, unless otherwise extended in writing by mutual agreement.
+Failure to do so will result in their removal from the recall list and they will be deemed to have immediately resigned from the Corporation.

-46.14.7 Relocation
+45.14.7 Relocation